Red Velvet (group): 2007–2015: Formation, early years and hit breakthrough

-Following news reported that the group was filming in a desert just outside of Palmdale, California in February 2015, SM Entertainment announced that former SM Rookies member Yeri would officially join the group on March 11, 2015.
+Following news reported that the group was filming in a desert just outside of Palmdale, California, in February 2015, SM Entertainment announced that former SM Rookies member Yeri would officially join the group on March 11, 2015.
 Yeri had been one of the remaining SM Rookies female trainees to appear in the group's music video for "Happiness" and was first introduced to the public through a Rookie Station video and a group performance on SM Town Live World Tour IV.
-Preceded by the release of "Automatic", the group's first mini-album, Ice Cream Cake, was released on March 17, 2015, to critical and commercial success.
-The album's second single, "Ice Cream Cake", marked their commercial breakthrough.
+Preceded by the release of "Automatic", the group's first extended play (EP), Ice Cream Cake, was released on March 17, 2015, to critical and commercial success.
+The EP's second single, "Ice Cream Cake", marked their commercial breakthrough.
 On March 19, the group held an album showcase on Ice Cream TV, a program streamed through Naver Music and hosted by Shinee's Minho.
-On March 27, they won their first music show trophy on KBS's Music Bank, and the album became the best-selling album by a girl group in South Korea for the first half of 2015 on the Hanteo Chart.
+On March 27, they won their first music show trophy on KBS' Music Bank, and the EP became the best-selling album by a girl group in South Korea in the first half of 2015 on the Hanteo Chart.
 In August 2015, Red Velvet held their first US performance during the annual KCON convention and music festival in Los Angeles, California.

 The group released their first studio album, The Red, on September 9, 2015, also to critical and commercial success.
-Billboard's Jeff Benjamin described The Red "an impressive, solid debut album", stating that it "indicates big things for the act that needs to follow in the footsteps of their beloved female label mates Girls' Generation and f(x)".
+Billboard's Jeff Benjamin praised The Red "an impressive, solid debut album", stating that it "indicates big things for the act that needs to follow in the footsteps of their beloved female label mates Girls' Generation and f(x)".
 The album debuted at number one on the Billboard World Albums Chart and South Korea's Gaon Album Chart, and appeared on Billboard's list of the "10 Best K-Pop Albums of 2015".
 Lead single "Dumb Dumb" peaked at number two on the Gaon Digital Chart and number three on the Billboard World Digital Songs chart, topping the list of the "Top 20 K-pop Tracks of 2015" by Dazed.
 The music video for "Dumb Dumb" was the only non-English language entry in Rolling Stone's "10 Best Music Videos of 2015".
 Red Velvet went on to take part in the SM Entertainment's special Christmas project, Winter Garden, releasing a digital single titled "Wish Tree" on December 18, 2015.